dragonflyoss/d7y.io/docs/reference/configuration/scheduler.md

 verbose: false

 # listen port for pprof, only valid when the verbose option is true
 # default is -1.
-If it is 0, pprof will use a random port.
+If it is 0, pprof will use a random port
 pprof-port: -1

 # jaeger endpoint url, like: http://jaeger.dragonfly.svc:14268/api/traces